sul-dlss/cocina_display/README.md

 ## Background

 Historically, applications at SUL used a combination of several gems to render objects represented by MODS XML.
-With the transition to the Cocina data model, infrastructure applications adopted the [`cocina-models` gem](https://github.com/sul-dlss/cocina-models), which provides accessor objects and validators over Cocina JSON.
-Internal applications can fetch such objects over HTTP using [`dor-services-client`](https://github.com/sul-dlss/dor-services-client).
+With the transition to the Cocina data model, infrastructure applications adopted the [cocina-models gem](https://github.com/sul-dlss/cocina-models), which provides accessor objects and validators over Cocina JSON.
+Internal applications can fetch such objects over HTTP using [dor-services-client](https://github.com/sul-dlss/dor-services-client).

 On the access side, Cocina JSON (the "public Cocina") is available statically via [PURL](https://purl.stanford.edu), but is only updated when an object is published ("shelved") from SDR.
 This frequently results in data that is technically invalid with respect to `cocina-models` but is still valid in the context of a patron-facing application.